 Dundee Money Action (DMA) content

-This is a multi-partnership funded project which is managed by Dundee City Council (but includes Shelter, Citizens Advice Bureau, Brooksbank and Wise Group).
-Since 2017 we had been helping people living in Dundee, who are struggling to make ends meet and/or worried about debts.
+Dundee Money Action was a multi-partnership funded project that was managed by Dundee City Council (but included Shelter, Citizens Advice Bureau, Brooksbank and Wise Group).
+Since 2017 we had been helping people living in Dundee, who were struggling to make ends meet and/or worried about debts.
 On 31st March 2021 the project officially ended after more than 3 years assisting people with long term financial support and debt advice.

 - a financial health check

-- welfare benefits check and applications for benefit
+- a welfare benefits check and help with applications for benefit

 - help to determine where income can be maximised (outgoings reduced)